ihsingh2/molecular-modeling/a2/q5/README.md

 ## Comparision with Steepest Descent

-We notice that Simulated Annealing have converged to an energy level similar to what we achieved with steepest descent.
-However, this comes at the cost of 5000\* steps of Simulated Annealing (against the 100 steps of Steepest Descent).
-Recall both while Simulated Annealing requires computation of the potential energy at every step, Steepest Descent requires computation of the potential energy gradient - both of which have a similar computational complexity.
-We can thus argue the informed updates of Steepest Descent outperformed the slower updates of Simulated Annealing in this experimental setup.

-\*One should note that the success of simulated annealing depends on the choice of temperature as much as that the success of steepest descent depends on the learning rate.
-A single run of simulated annealing alone cannot be sufficient for drawing a conclusion.
+We notice that both Simulated Annealing and Steepest Descent have similar performance with respect to execution time and optimization.
+To be more precise, Simulated Annealing has an edge with regards to execution time while Steepest Descent has an edge with respect to optimization.

 ## Appendix

 Time taken by each algorithm in current experimental setup:
-- Steepest Descent (100 steps): 60 seconds
+- Steepest Descent (100 steps): 5.87 seconds
-- Monte Carlo @ 300K (1000 steps): 240 seconds
+- Monte Carlo @ 300K (1000 steps): 2.55 seconds
-- Monte Carlo @ 200K (1000 steps): 250 seconds
+- Monte Carlo @ 200K (1000 steps): 2.67 seconds
-- Monte Carlo @ 100K (1000 steps): 290 seconds
+- Monte Carlo @ 100K (1000 steps): 3.11 seconds
-- Simulated Annealing @ 300-100K (5000 steps): 1225 seconds
+- Simulated Annealing @ 300-100K (2500 steps): 5.94 seconds